 • Keep stirring the eggs until they are scrambled well.
 Switch off the heat once they are cooked well.

-How to serve Egg Bhurji?
+How to Serve Egg Bhurji?

-4.88 from 25 votes
+4.98 from 37 votes

-Egg Bhurji
+Egg Bhurji (Easy 15-minute Recipe)

 Egg bhurji is the Indian twist to scrambled eggs.
 Packed with the right amount of flavor and spice, these delicious Indian scrambled eggs are perfect for any meal of the day!